top of page

 DOMESTIC VIOLENCE AWARENESS

 Our national philanthropy is Domestic Violence Awareness (DVA).
-Sigma Alpha Zeta adopted DVA in 2000 and has since then been committed to speaking, teaching, and working against the various forms of domestic violence.
+Since adopting this cause in 2000, Sigma Alpha Zeta has remained committed to raising awareness, educating communities, and actively working to prevent and address all forms of domestic violence.

 Love Shouldn't Hurt Week